apify/actor-whitepaper/README.md

 Actors can be developed and run locally.
 To support running other actors, we need to define mapping of `username/actor` to local directories with `.actor` sub-directory.

-TODO: Maybe using environment variable with the mapping?
+TODO: Maybe using environment variable with the mapping??

 ### On Apify platform